Phoenix-64/GCI-Plane-AID/README.md

 If you have problems with the code you can start a Issue.
 For new feature request just add a coment on the Discussion Feature Requests.

+The Executable was build using pyinstaller: pyinstaller --onefile --noconsole main.py

 Dependencies:
 PyQt5
 PyQt5-Qt